 deans_photo

 The Keio University Faculty of Economics has the longest history in Japan among faculties that specialize in economics.
 Our faculty has been at the forefront of the study of economics in Japan since its establishment in 1890 as the Department of Economics.
-Our pedagogy is rooted in the ethos of hangaku-hankyo, or “learning while teaching, teaching while learning,” whereby no distinction is drawn between pupil and teacher, and we have produced many outstanding graduates who hold positions in various fields including business, academia, politics, and in government circles.
+Our pedagogy is rooted in the ethos of hangaku-hankyo, or “learning while teaching, teaching while learning,” whereby pupil and teacher learn from each other, and we continue to produce many outstanding graduates who hold positions in various fields including business, academia, politics, and government.

-These efforts demonstrate our faculty’s commitment to the continuous development of educational programs for the cultivation of the personnel who will lead the economy and society.
+These efforts demonstrate our faculty’s commitment to the continuous development of educational programs for the cultivation of future experts who will lead the economy and society.

 To Page Top